NxPKG/khulnasoft-docs/content/rules/configuration-rules/settings.md

 [^3]: Browser Integrity Check blocks access to pages based on specific HTTP headers commonly abused by spammers.

-[^4]: Cloudflare Apps is a platform for sharing high-quality apps that anyone with a website can use.
+[^4]: Khulnasoft Apps is a platform for sharing high-quality apps that anyone with a website can use.

 [^5]: Railgun (deprecated) is a WAN optimization technology that compresses previously unreachable web objects using techniques similar to those used in high-quality video compression.

-[^6]: Zaraz gives you complete control over third-party tools and services for your website, and allows you to offload them to the Cloudflare global network.
+[^6]: Zaraz gives you complete control over third-party tools and services for your website, and allows you to offload them to the Khulnasoft global network.

 [^7]: Hotlink Protection prevents your images from being used by other sites, potentially reducing the bandwidth consumed by your origin server.